Calculus Guidelines for 2023-2024, Class of 2027:

 - There are different calculus sequences at Lehigh so please carefully note which calculus sequence is the correct choice for your degree program.

-- Students who need calculus and have an SAT Math score below 600 should enroll in MATH 000, Preparation for Calculus.
-This course is for students who need more preparation before moving on to calculus.
+- This course is for students who need more preparation before moving on to an introductory Calculus course, such as MATH 021, 081, or 051.
 This 2 credit course does not count toward the total number of credits required for graduation or the CAS math distribution requirement, but the grade does count in the student’s GPA.

 Intensive review of fundamental concepts in mathematics utilized in calculus, including functions and graphs, exponentials and logarithms, and trigonometry.
 This course is for students who need to take MATH 051 or 021, but who require remediation in precalculus.
 The credits for this course do not count toward graduation, but do count toward GPA and current credit count.

 MATH 000 will be offered during Summer Session II this Summer 2023.
 If you are pursuing a major that will require you to take multiple semesters of calculus but are not prepared to take Calculus I in your first semester, you should consider taking MATH 000 as early as possible.
 Please reach out to firstname.lastname@example.org for more information about enrolling in MATH 000 this summer.

 - SAT Math score of 600 or greater recommended